Getting paid from Meta as a creator in Ghana

 How can Ghanaian creators actually receive Meta payments?

-Unlike my dancing skills, there’s still hope for creators.
-The key is using a platform that bridges the gap between Meta’s USD/EUR payouts and your everyday life in cedis.
-Grey works well for this.
+Unlike my dancing skills, there's still hope for creators.
+The key is using a platform that bridges the gap between Meta's USD/EUR payouts and your everyday life in cedis.
+The most reliable approach is to direct payouts to a foreign-currency account that receives via domestic rails in the relevant country rather than via international SWIFT.

 Step 1: Open a USD or EUR account with Grey

-With Grey, you can create a USD, EUR or GBP account from Ghana in minutes from your phone.
-This account comes with real banking details that work perfectly with Meta.
+With Grey, you can create a USD, EUR, or GBP account from Ghana in minutes from your phone.
+This account includes real account details that Meta's payout system accepts.

 Step 2: Link your Grey account to Meta payouts